UN Welcomes Restoration Of Friendly Ties Between Pakistan & Iran Following Recent Tensions - UrduPoint

 The return of the two countries's envoys to their respective positions will be followed by Iranian Foreign Minister Hossein Amir-Abdollahian's visit to Pakistan on Jan 29.

-The developments come days after tensions escalated between the neighbours following an Iranian air strike in Pakistan, leading Islamabad to strike terrorist hideouts in the neighbouring country’s Sistan-Baluchestan province.
+The developments come days after tensions escalated between the neighbours following an Iranian air strike in Pakistan, leading Islamabad to strike terrorist hideouts in the neighbouring country’s Sistan-Baluchistan province.

 APP/ift